KxSystems/docs/docs/ml/toolkit/xval.md

 ```

 !!!note
-        The application of repeated K-fold cross validation procedures should be applied with caution - cross validation procedures often tend to be slow.
+        Repeated K-fold cross validation procedures should be applied with caution - cross validation procedures often tend to be slow.
 As such, K-fold should be run once prior to multiple applications.

 ## `.ml.xval.repkfval`